benjoch/top-down-ML-investment-strategy/README.md

 - The project's code is split into four jupyter notebooks labeled by topic and ordered by number (starting with 1_price_data_collection).
 Each notebook is thoroughly commented

 - The final report is available for download via final_report.docx

+- All data used is available in the data directory